twirl/The-API-Book/src/en/drafts/The Mythology of REST.md

   * systems are layered, e.g. server might be but a proxy to other servers;
   * client's functionality might be extended by server providing code on demand.

 That's all.
 Essentially REST is defined like this.
 In the rest of the chapter Fielding elaborates over different system implementation aspects, but all of them are just as well abstract.
-Literally: ‘the key abstraction of information in REST is a resource; any information that can be named can be a resource’.
+Literally: ‘the key abstraction of information in REST is a resource; any information that can be named can be a resource.’

 The key conclusion from the Fielding's REST definition is actually this: *any network-based software in the world complies to REST principles*, except on very rare occasions.